 Advice on when to water plants in the garden varies greatly and can be confusing to a gardener.
-But, there is a right answer to the question “When should I water my vegetable garden?” and there are reasons for best time when you should water vegetables.
+There is a right answer to the question: “When should I water my vegetable garden?” and there are reasons for the best time you should water vegetables.

 Best Time to Water Plants in the Vegetable Garden

 The answer to when to water plants in the vegetable garden actually has two answers.

 Watering Plants in the Morning